imalorg/revisable-1/INSTRUCTIONS.md

 Visitors present in the exhibition space can act on the installation by following the protocol:

-1. Fill the form below describing your identity and your intervention on the piece
+1. Fill the form describing your identity and your intervention on the piece
 2. Give back the form to a member of iMAL
 3. Wait for a notification by email about the validation or refusal of your intervention (technical impossibility or complete calendar)
 4. Your intervention is exposed during a week at iMAL and archived online on this website.